 What different stakeholders look for in retail execution

-Field reps collect a treasure trove of data that can both boost sales and support smarter decision-making across the business.
-We cannot stress enough the importance of in-store data, and each team uses it in different ways:
+Field reps collect a treasure trove of in-store data that can be used by multiple teams to boost sales and support smarter decision-making across the business.

 Tools for successful retail execution

-The problem is that 44 percent of respondents still use manual methods for retail execution activities, which often return outdated and error-riddled data.
-CPG teams miss out on the real-time data and granular insights that play such a key role in maximizing salesforce productivity, driving better decision-making and increasing revenue growth.
+Unfortunately, 44 percent of respondents still use manual methods for retail execution activities, using dated retail execution software that returns error-riddled data.
+CPG teams miss out on the real-time data and granular insights that maximize salesforce productivity and drive better decision-making and revenue growth.

-Forward-thinking CPGs are thus looking to digital image recognition and advanced analytics technologies, such as computer vision (CV), to optimize their field teams’ efforts.
-By capturing images of the shelf and digitizing these for data and insights, CV provides a real-time view of how products are performing on the shelf (as well as when products are OOS, where they sit and how this affects purchase), allowing CPGs to swiftly correct issues.
+Forward-thinking CPGs are increasingly using digital image recognition and advanced analytics technologies, such as computer vision (CV), to optimize their field teams’ efforts and increase field sales.
+By capturing images of the shelf and digitizing these for data and insights, CV provides a real-time view of how products are performing on the shelf – as well as when products are out-of-stock, where they sit and how this affects purchase – allowing CPGs to swiftly correct issues.

 CPGs depend on comprehensive, timely insights into what’s happening on the shelf to succeed at retail execution.
 But with thousands of SKUs to track, sales reps risk spending more time on audits and less on other valuable retail execution activities.
-Solutions such as Trax Retail Execution can help better measure and perfect in-store execution.
+Solutions such as Trax Retail Execution can ensure your teams are equipped to measure and perfect in-store execution.

-Download our report, “Perfecting In-store Execution” to learn more about retail execution and what’s necessary for its success.
+Download our report, “Perfecting In-store Execution,” to learn more successful strategies to optimize your retail execution.